Richard I of England: Marriage

 Before leaving Cyprus on crusade, Richard married Berengaria, the first-born daughter of King Sancho VI of Navarre.
-Richard first grew close to her at a tournament held in her native Navarre.
-The wedding was held in Limassol on 12 May 1191 at the Chapel of St George and was attended by Richard's sister Joan, whom he had brought from Sicily.
-The marriage was celebrated with great pomp and splendour, many feasts and entertainments, and public parades and celebrations followed commemorating the event.
+Richard had first grown close to her at a tournament held in her native Navarre.
+The wedding was held in Lemesos on 12 May 1191 at the Chapel of St George and was attended by Richard's sister Joan, whom he had brought from Sicily.
+The marriage was celebrated with great pomp and splendour, many feasts and entertainments, and public parades and celebrations followed, commemorating the event.
 When Richard married Berengaria he was still officially betrothed to Alys, and he pushed for the match in order to obtain the Kingdom of Navarre as a fief, as Aquitaine had been for his father.
 Further, Eleanor championed the match, as Navarre bordered Aquitaine, thereby securing the southern border of her ancestral lands.
 Richard took his new wife on crusade with him briefly, though they returned separately.
 Berengaria had almost as much difficulty in making the journey home as her husband did, and she did not see England until after his death.
 After his release from German captivity, Richard showed some regret for his earlier conduct, but he was not reunited with his wife.
 The marriage remained childless.